 • Highlight your unique value: What makes your wedding planning services unique?
 Why should couples choose you over other planners?
 Emphasise your strengths and expertise in your marketing materials and pricing packages.

-By understanding the UK wedding market and incorporating these factors into your pricing, you can ensure that your prices are competitive and profitable.
+By understanding the UK wedding market and incorporating these factors into your pricing strategy, you can ensure that your prices are both competitive and profitable.

 Offering Wedding Planning Packages